In This Article

-Middle parts and deep side parts are super trendy but aren't always natural for your hair.
-To create these, start by parting your wet hair where you want it to fall so it dries in place.
+Middle parts and deep side parts are super trendy but don't always look natural for your hair.
+To create these looks, start by parting your wet hair where you want it to fall, so it dries in place.

-For a middle part, avoid a part that's exactly in the center of your head.
-Asymmetry is more natural looking, so aim for a part that's a half an inch or so on the left or the right of center.
+Achieve a more natural look with your middle part and create a slightly off-center part—about half-an-inch on the left or the right of center.
 For a deep side part, start your part at the outer corner of the eye.
-Use a rat-tail comb to create a line and part the hair on either side.
+Use a rattail comb, like the one from Harry Josh Pro Tools ($20), to create a line and part the hair on either side.

 What Parts Look Best on Each Face Shape

-Here are some tips on what parts might look best on your face shape:
+Here are some tips on finding a part that best flatters and enhances your face shape:

-- Long or Oval: These face shapes are suited best with a side part.
-Avoid middle parts which will elongate the face even more.
-Part your hair in line with the arch of your eyebrow.
+- Long or Oval: If you have a long or oval face shape like Beyoncé, try a super flattering side part.
+While trendy, middle parts can further elongate the face.
+Try parting your hair in line with the arch of your eyebrow.

-- Round and Square: People with these face shapes are lucky because you have two part options that work well for different reasons.
+- Round and Square: People with round and square face shapes, such as Drew Barrymore and Jennifer Aniston, respectively, have a couple of options that work well for different reasons.
 A middle part helps soften the edges of a square face and helps sharpen the roundness of a round face.
 A deep side part gives more of an angle to a round face and softens the angles of a square face.